 Head over the heart is the best way when looking at the fixtures on paper, as it’s always best to embrace an impartial attitude when it comes to placing a bet.

-If you pick the team you want to win, over the team you think will win through analysing the data, then it could result in a lost wager.
+If you pick the team you want to win, over the team you think will win through analyzing the data, then it could result in a lost wager.

 Don’t let your heart rule your head when placing a bet!

-As already mentioned, there’s several different leagues and tournaments to bet on when it comes to football, with matches taking place every day of the week, most weeks.
+As already mentioned, there are several different leagues and tournaments to bet on when it comes to football, with matches taking place every day of the week, most weeks.

 The Premier League, England’s top flight, is one of the most popular divisions across the world.

 With 20 different teams involved per season, featuring global powerhouses and the traditional ‘top six’ of Arsenal, Chelsea, Liverpool, Manchester United, Manchester City, and Tottenham, the Premier League has the reputation of being arguably the most exciting league in the football industry.

 Spain’s La Liga also boasts two of the biggest clubs in world football in Barcelona and Real Madrid.

 La Liga, featuring 20 teams, is home to some of the most technically talented players in the world, and it’s no surprise to see Spanish teams regularly progress into the latter stages of the Champions League and Europa League year after year.